Life After Life.

 Some tell of being in a bright light, after moving rapidly through a dark tunnel.
 Some tell of glimpsing the spirits of relatives and friends who have already died.

-In my back of my mind, I thought the author must be the same Raymond Moody, a few years older than I, who grew up on the same street as I, who married a girl named Josie, who was a classmate of mine in high school.
+In the back of my mind, I thought the author must be the same Raymond Moody, a few years older than I, who grew up on the same street as I, who married a girl named Josie, who was a classmate of mine in high school.

 I married in my teens and moved away from my hometown but had been told that Raymond Moody went to medical school.
 So when I heard after the book, I wondered if it was the Raymond Moody I had known as a youth.